dwyl/learn-redux/egghead.io_video_tutorial_notes.md

-however it references the `nextTodoId` variable which I declare along side the `AddTodo` Component *normally* it would be *local* however what if another componet wants to `dispatch` the `ADD_TODO` `action` ?
+however it references the `nextTodoId` variable which I declare along side the `AddTodo` Component *normally* it would be *local* however what if another component wants to `dispatch` the `ADD_TODO` `action` ?
 It would need to have access to the `nextTodoId` somehow and while I *could* make this variable *GLOBAL*